the-alexsantana/End-to-End-Analysis-Project/README.md

 # End-to-End-Analysis-Project

+Scenario

+- Find an interesting dataset to work with.
+Use Python and pandas to explore and ultimately craft analysis for a presentation.

+- Produce visualizations and analysis in Python.

 Deliverables

+- A one-page proposal.

-A one-page proposal to be approved by the Thinkful grading team A Jupyter Notebook that tells a compelling story about your data A 5-10 minute presentation of your findings.
-You'll need to produce a slide deck and present it to the Thinkful community.
+- A Jupyter Notebook that tells a compelling story about your data.

+- A 5-10 minute presentation of your findings.